 -Am I on wheels or on fixed foundations?

-At the end of the day, many tiny house enthusiasts support a mindful way of living–this is particularly true when it comes energy consumption.
+At the end of the day, many tiny house enthusiasts support a mindful way of living–this is particularly true when it comes to the energy consumption.
 However, if the most cost-efficient option is your goal, then choose what best works for you and your lifestyle.
 Remember, the power is in your hands!